ghaerr/elks/BUILD.md

 - ncompress (for compressed man pages; use `sudo apt-get install ncompress`)
 - texinfo
 - libelf-dev
+- bison

-On Ubuntu these can be installed with: `sudo apt-get install texinfo libncurses5-dev libelf-dev ncompress`.
+On Ubuntu these can be installed with: `sudo apt-get install texinfo libncurses5-dev libelf-dev ncompress bison`.
 Additionally gcc and other common tools are installed with: `sudo apt install build-essential`

 ## Quick start